Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 As with most facets of the wedding day, the entertainment options for later in the day are almost endless…

-Ideas for entertainment for your guests needn’t be confined to music or comedy either.
-Other ideas include a photo booth, garden games in the summer (popular with the kids!), sweetie cart, a quiz game, dance off or talent show or any combination of these and many more.
+Ideas for entertainment for your guests needn’t be limited to music or comedy.
+Other ideas include a photo booth, garden games in the summer (popular with the kids!), a sweetie cart, a quiz game, a dance-off or talent show, or any combination of these, plus many more.
 However, it’s the traditional DJ or band that couples return to for their partying time and again.

 Ben’s wedding day surprise was that his favourite DJ had been booked to play a set in the evening.
 I took a sequence of informal shots as they chatted later on.

-Summer weddings are often outdoors based.
-This creates a whole different atmosphere and things that take place such a marshmallow toasting here.
+Summer weddings are often outdoors-based.
+This creates a whole different atmosphere and experiences, such as marshmallow toasting here.

 End of the Wedding Photographer’s Day

 I normally stay until about half an hour after the first dance.
-By then I have taken a huge selection of shots throughout the day as well as some of the couple and their guests dancing.
-I always liaise with the couple before departing and if they want me to stay later then I don’t mind doing so at all.
+By then, I have taken a large number of shots throughout the day, as well as some of the couple and their guests dancing.
+I always liaise with the couple before departing, and if they want me to stay later, I don’t mind at all.

-Later on there are all sorts of things to look out for.
-I’ve no idea why this chap’s friends wanted to lift him up, but it happened so I shot it…
+Later on, there are all sorts of things to look out for.
+I’ve no idea why this chap’s friends wanted to lift him, but it happened so I shot it…

 When guests start to get this drunk, it’s maybe time for the photographer to leave!